adrianalbert/urban-environments/dataset-collection/README.md

 With a list of locations to sample (and their respective classes), we can now acquire imagery at each of the locations.
 There are a number of different ways to go about it, depending, of course, on the type and characteristics of the imagery needed.
 For visual-spectrum imagery, perhaps the easiest-to-use online source is Google Maps.
 For this, there are two steps to follow:

 1. Create a Google Maps [Static API key](https://developers.google.com/maps/documentation/javascript/get-api-key)
-2. Edit and run this [Jupyter notebook](./dataset-collection/Urban%20Atlas%20-%20extract%20images.ipynb) in the [dataset-collection](./dataset-collection) folder.
+2. Edit the second section in the _Urban Environments_ pipeline [notebook](./dataset-collection/Pipeline-to-create-Urban-Environments-dataset.ipynb).

 Example satellite images across the 20 original classes in the _Urban Atlas_ survey is given in the figure below.